tartansandal/bash-completion-recipe/README.md

    script directories are searched.

-4. In scenario 11, we want bash completion to work for commands outside of our current conda environment, and completion code installed by pacakges in our active environment to supercede those installed system-wide (in the same way that a conda installed version of python shadows the system installed version).
+4. In scenario 11, we want bash completion to work for commands outside of our current conda environment, and completion code installed by packages in our active environment to supersede those installed system-wide (in the same way that a conda installed version of python shadows the system installed version).

 5. In scenario 12, we the version of the library that is loaded may be different